 Rome of the Caesars, Rome of the Popes

-Program Directors: Dr. Lois Fichner-Rathus, Professor and Dr. Lee Ann Riccardi, Associate Professor and Chair, Department of Art
+Program Directors: Dr. Lois Fichner-Rathus, Professor and Dr. Lee Ann Riccardi, Professor – Department of Art and Art History

 No Pre-Requisites, Language Requirements, or GPA Restrictions – Open to all students (including current first-year students).